-Dragon tattoos can make a powerful statement, and they symbolize wisdom, fearlessness, and protection.
-The stories of these mythical beasts are found in many cultures around the world.
+Dragon tattoos can make a powerful statement and symbolize wisdom, fearlessness, and protection.
+The stories of these mythical beasts are found in many cultures worldwide.
 They have featured heavily in both European mythologies, as well as in East Asian cultures.
-Often, a dragon is considered to be a fierce and powerful creature, something to be respected, but also feared.
-When deciding to get a tattoo, you can draw from the many inspirations and interpretations, but ultimately choose what you want the ink to represent to you; whether that be passion or mystery, or something more profound.
+A dragon is often considered a fierce and powerful creature to be respected but also feared.
+When deciding to get a tattoo, you can draw from the many inspirations and interpretations but ultimately choose what you want the ink to represent to you, whether that be passion or mystery, or something more profound.

 The lion is considered the ruler of the animal kingdom, or the king of the jungle, and it is a creature that is both well respected and feared.
-When deciding to ink this powerful predator, many people choose to do so because of the traits associated with it; courage, bravery, royalty, and wisdom.
-There are many variations of the tattoo design, with some individuals opting for a super realistic approach, and others choosing to combine various elements, such as flowers and shapes, to create a unique and more feminine finish.
+When deciding to ink this powerful predator, many people choose to do so because of its traits: courage, bravery, royalty, and wisdom.
+There are many variations of the lion tattoo design, with some individuals opting for a super realistic approach and others choosing to combine various elements, such as flowers and shapes, to create a unique and more feminine finish.

 Tattoos can have deeply personal meanings, and the semicolon tattoo design is one of them.
 It has become a symbol for those suffering from mental health and depression and reminds the wearer that their story is not over yet.
-Their journey has not come to an end, and their lives will continue, despite their struggles.
-It is for this reason that these tattoos work best in places where they can easily be seen, like on the wrist, so that they can serve as a daily reminder of the obstacles that the individual has overcome and how they are capable of dealing with them in the future.
+Their journey has not ended, and their lives will continue, despite their struggles.
+For this reason, these tattoos work best in places where they can easily be seen, like on the wrist, so that they can serve as a daily reminder of the obstacles that the individual has overcome and how they are capable of dealing with them in the future.

-If you want to ink something that represents love and loyalty, then consider a wolf tattoo.
-These beautiful animals live in packs, and their strength and survival depend on their numbers.
+If you want to ink something representing love and loyalty, consider a wolf tattoo.
+These beautiful animals live in packs; their strength and survival depend on their numbers.
 It is for this reason that this design often symbolizes family, suggesting there is power in unity, and it encourages the wearer to remember the importance of these close familial bonds.
-The wolf also has special significance to specific cultures, namely the Native Americans, who have a deep respect for the animal.
+The wolf also has special significance to specific cultures, namely the Native Americans, who deeply respect the animal.

 Elephants are majestic animals, and they also represent power and prosperity.
 These gigantic mammals are often associated with a fantastic memory; you may have heard the saying “an elephant never forgets,” which is why they also symbolize wisdom.
-What you may not know is that the head of an elephant herd is always a female, and thus, this can be a fantastic piece for a woman who wants to celebrate her femininity.
-You can choose a large, intricate design, or something small and simple, the great thing about this ink is it works in a variety of sizes.
+What you may not know is that the head of an elephant herd is always a female; thus, this can be a fantastic piece for a woman who wants to celebrate her femininity.
+You can choose a large, intricate elephant tattoo design or something small and simple; the great thing about this ink is it works in various sizes.

-If you want a more edgy tattoo, the scorpion is an excellent choice.
+The scorpion is an excellent choice if you want a more edgy tattoo.
 These predatory arachnids are often considered to be dangerous because of their ability to inflict pain, and those who choose a symbol like this often want it to serve as a warning.
-The design can be incredibly powerful and a show of strength and intimidation.
+The scorpion tattoo design can be incredibly powerful and a show of strength and intimidation.
 It can also remind the wearer of the need to protect themselves from those who want to cause them harm.

-Snake tattoos represent many different things; for some, they are considered to be an evil creature, for example, in the Christian Bible story of Adam and Eve, the snake was the tempter and resulted in sin.
-However, for others, they are mythical and powerful.
+Snake tattoos represent many different things; for some, they are considered to be evil creatures; for example, in the Christian Bible story of Adam and Eve, the snake was the tempter and resulted in sin.
+However, others, are mythical and powerful.
 A Japanese snake tattoo can represent strength, protection, and even good luck, and in Native American cultures, the rattlesnake is of great importance.
-Other traits associated with serpent ink is the idea of transformation or rebirth because snakes shed their skin.
+Another trait associated with serpent ink is the idea of transformation or rebirth because snakes shed their skin.
 They can also symbolize danger or fertility.

 The heart is one of the most popular tattoo choices, and for a good reason.
 It is a universally recognized symbol across all cultures and holds deep meaning for the wearer, including love, loss, and heartbreak.
 Individuals can choose from a wide range of heart tattoo designs, some simple, like an outline, and others more detailed, like a sacred heart.
 Color also plays an important role when choosing what is right for you; for example, red ink can celebrate friendship and love, while black represents sorrow.

 Skull tattoos are often intricate and take time and skill to complete.
 It is a recognizable image across many cultures and is typically associated with death or mortality.
-These pieces can take on a wide range of meanings, depending on the design, and have remained a popular choice of ink for decades.
-If you are looking for a way to make the tattoo more feminine, consider bold colors or floral details.
-Regardless of what you choose, though, there is no denying your ink will stand out.
+Depending on the design, these pieces can take on a wide range of meanings and have remained a popular choice of ink for decades.
+If you want to make the tattoo more feminine, consider bold colors or floral details.
+Regardless of your choice, though, there is no denying your ink will stand out.

 Standard black ink works well for some designs, but if you want something more daring, you will love watercolor tattoos.
-The style is relatively new, although it is quickly gaining popularity, and the technique creates a finish that looks as though someone has expertly painted a masterpiece onto your skin.
-Many designs lend themselves well to watercolors, but flowers tend to be the most popular, creating a bold, vibrant finish.
+The style is relatively new, although it is quickly gaining popularity, and the technique creates a finish that looks like someone has expertly painted a masterpiece onto your skin.
+Many designs lend themselves well to watercolors, but flowers are the most popular, creating a bold, vibrant finish.
 Tattoos like this work exceptionally well when combined with a black base, which helps to keep the ink from fading quickly and creates a more recognizable outline.

-Tattoos can represent sorrow and warn about danger, or they could be uplifting and inspiring, like an angel design.
-Angels are associated with heaven and are seen as pure beings, determined to protect all that is good and sacred.
-For this reason, these tattoos can be a fantastic choice for those who are religious and want to honor their faith.
-Alternatively, they can serve as a tribute to a loved one, or as a reminder that the wearer has a guardian watching over them.
+Tattoos can represent sorrow and warn about danger or be uplifting and inspiring, like an angel design.
+Angels are associated with heaven and are seen as pure beings determined to protect all that is good and sacred.
+For this reason, these tattoos can be a fantastic choice for religious people who want to honor their faith.
+Alternatively, they can serve as a tribute to a loved one or as a reminder that the wearer has a guardian watching over them.

-If you are a passionate traveler and want a design that inspires direction, then look no further than a compass tattoo.
-The symbolism dates back to sailors, who are believed to have inked their skin with these images to help them navigate while at sea, and it is for this reason that these designs often represent guidance and protection.
-When choosing a compass piece, the wearer may also want to remind themselves of the hard times that they have overcome; the navigational instrument can guide you through rough patches and help you to remember where you’re going in life.
+If you are a passionate traveler and want a design that inspires direction, look no further than a compass tattoo.
+The symbolism dates back to sailors, who are believed to have inked their skin with these images to help them navigate while at sea, and it is for this reason, these designs often represent guidance and protection.
+When choosing a compass tattoo, the wearer may also want to remind themselves of the hard times they have overcome; the navigational instrument can guide you through rough patches and help you remember where you’re going.

 Without the sun, we would not be able to survive.
-It is a source of light and energy but can represent the truth, or serve as a symbol of hope; someone has overcome a dark period in their lives and found a way out of it.
+It is a source of light and energy but can represent the truth or serve as a symbol of hope; someone has overcome a dark period in their lives and found a way out of it.
 Others may be inspired by the sun because it reminds them of the beauty of life.
-There are many interpretations of the design, and its meaning can be somewhat ambiguous, allowing the wearer to customize their ink to suit their personal preference.
+There are many sun tattoo designs, and its meaning can be somewhat ambiguous, allowing the wearer to customize their ink to suit their personal preference.

-Time is a precious commodity, and we are all living each day on earth, not knowing when our time will be up.
-It is for this reason that clock tattoos often represent the balance between life and death.
-Individuals can tailor their ink to make it unique and personal; some of the ways this can be done is by including flowers, to honor the living.
+Time is a precious commodity; we are all living each day on earth, not knowing when our time will be up.
+This is why clock tattoos often represent the balance between life and death.
+Individuals can tailor their ink to make it unique and personal; some of the ways this can be done is by including flowers to honor the living.
 Alternatively, you could take a darker approach by adding skulls or fire.
 The position where the hands of the timepiece have stopped can make the piece even more personal.

-When you think of a crown, images of royalty will automatically come to mind, but that’s not all that this tattoo can represent.
+When you think of a crown, images of royalty will automatically come to mind, but that’s not all this tattoo can represent.
 The design can have powerful symbolism, with typical attributes including victory, self-control, and authority.
-A woman who chooses to get this inked on her skin may feel she wields her own destiny, or that she demands respect and equality.
+A woman who chooses to get a crown tattoo on her skin may feel she wields her own destiny or that she demands respect and equality.
 In terms of placement, crown tattoos are incredibly versatile.
-They work well as small designs and outlines, which can be inked onto the wrist, but also as bigger, more detailed pieces on the forearm or thigh.
+They work well as small designs and outlines, which can be inked onto the wrist and as bigger, more detailed pieces on the forearm or thigh.

 Individuals who want a meaningful tattoo should consider this beautiful piece.
-A dreamcatcher, originally a hand-woven product which is meant to replicate a spider’s web, has roots in Native American culture.
-It is a symbol of protection, hung to guard against evil thoughts, and a way of filtering out the negative experiences to focus on the good.
-The design is often incredibly detailed, and because of this, it tends to work better on larger areas of skin, with the thigh being a popular choice.
+A dreamcatcher, originally a hand-woven product that is meant to replicate a spider’s web, has roots in Native American culture.
+It is a symbol of protection, hung to guard against evil thoughts and a way of filtering out the negative experiences to focus on the good.
+A dream catcher tattoo is often incredibly detailed, and because of this, it tends to work better on larger areas of skin, with the thigh being a popular choice.